Hyundai Stargazer: Indonesia

+Malaysia

+The Stargazer was previewed in Malaysia at the 2026 Kuala Lumpur International Mobility Show in June 2026, and was launched on 22 September 2026.
+Fully imported from Indonesia, it is available with two grades: Style and Prime.

 Middle East

 In the GCC markets, the Stargazer was launched in May 2024.

 Philippines

 The Stargazer was launched in the Philippines on 8 November 2022, it is available with three grades: GL, GLS and GLS Premium.
 Hyundai SmartSense is standard for the GLS Premium grade.
 While the Captain Seats option for the GLS Premium grade was previewed at the 18th Manila International Auto Show on 13 April 2023 and it was made available to the dealerships on 16 October 2023.

 The facelifted Stargazer was launched in the Philippines on 14 October 2025.
-It is available with two variants: GL Plus and GLS, all variants are powered by the same engine used on the pre-facelift model.
+It is available with two grades: GL Plus and GLS, all variants are powered by the same engine used on the pre-facelift model.

 Thailand

 The Stargazer was introduced in Thailand on 30 November 2022 at the 39th Thailand International Motor Expo with sales later commenced on 20 March 2023.
 In Thailand, the Stargazer was available with five variants: Trend, Style, Smart 7, Smart 6 and Smart 6 Black Roof.

+The facelifted Stargazer was launched in Thailand on 16 March 2026, with two variants: Trend 6 and Smart 6.